-Looking for the perfect gluten free fall dessert?
-Try this Paleo Pumpkin Snickerdoodles Recipe!
-Light, fluffy + SO yummy!
+Paleo Pumpkin Snickerdoodles are the perfect gluten free fall dessert!
+Low in sugar & packed with flavor, they’re a delicious paleo holiday dessert!
 This recipe is sponsored by Bob’s Red Mill.
 Have you tried their paleo baking flour??
 It’s amazing!

 This post may include affiliate links.
 Click here to read my policy.

 These Paleo Pumpkin Snickerdoodles are seriously the best fall dessert!
 Naturally gluten free, grain free and dairy free – these healthier cookies are a twist on a holiday favorite.
 These paleo snickerdoodles are easy to make with only a few ingredients including pumpkin puree and spices.
 They’re going to be your favorite paleo dessert for the holidays!

 Finding out that I was gluten intolerant a few weeks ago has kinda been a bummer.
 While I usually stick away from gluten/grains (we eat about 90% paleo/whole 30), I love the occasional giant bowl of pasta, or cookie.
 Thankfully I don’t have celiac disease, so I’m not allergic to gluten, but I’m finding that when I do eat it…I really pay for it for a few days after.
 Not only does it make me incredibly bloated, sometimes it really hurts my stomach and can even give me a headache.
 Not fun!